Samuellucas97/Samuellucas97/README.md

   * My interests are DevOps, MLOps, Distributed Systems, and Machine Learning;

-If you'd like to know more about me, please visit my personal website: [https://samuellucas97.github.io](https://samuellucas97.github.io)
+If you'd like to know more about me, please visit my website: [https://samuellucas97.github.io](https://samuellucas97.github.io)